 Although no heuristics are used to reduce the search space, it still has a reasonable memory usage and can be used effectively on a desktop computer with 16GB memory for almost all applications.

-OpenPepXL supports the upcoming mzIdentML 1.2 format and a visualization of matched peaks based on this new standard is implemented in TOPPView.
+OpenPepXL supports the mzIdentML 1.2 format for cross-link identification data and a visualization of matched peaks based this format is implemented in TOPPView.

-The tool settings can be set up using the INIFileEditor GUI, which is used to visually edit TOPP tool INI files.
-The input files should be in mzML format with centroided MS and MS/MS spectra (either on acquisition, conversion or in a workflow using the TOPP tool PeakPickerHiRes).
-For label-free cross-linkers the executable OpenPepXLLF must be used.
+The tool settings can be changed with the INIFileEditor GUI.
+The input files should be in mzML format with centroided MS2 spectra (centroided either on acquisition, on conversion to mzML or using the TOPP tool PeakPickerHiRes).
+For label-free cross-linkers the executable OpenPepXLLF (OpenPepXL Label-Free) must be used.
 To make use of labeled linkers, the executable OpenPepXL must be used and a consensusXML file produced by the TOPP tool FeatureFinderMultiplex is needed for each mzML file.